 - To cater for individual needs to afford all students the opportunity to realise their academic potential through the design of relevant, inclusive, flexible, intellectually challenging and innovative learning experiences and assessment strategies.

-- To encourage a desire for learning.
+- To encourage a desire for life long learning.

 - To motivate students to strive for learning independence.

 - To present knowledge that can be used and applied.

 - To provide a variety of useful, problem-solving strategies for a changing and challenging environment.